Alki Zei: Biography

-Alki Zei was born in Athens on 15 December 1923.
+Alki Zei was born in the Platia Koliatsou neighborhood of Athens, on 15 December 1923.
 She studied in the philosophy school of Athens University, the Drama School of the Athens Odeion, and in the screenwriting department of the Moscow Cinema Institute.
 From 1954 to 1964 she lived in the Soviet Union as a political refugee.
-In 1964 she and her family returned to Greece, but they all left again when the junta seized power in 1967.
-That time she stayed in Paris, returning only after the dictatorship fell.
+In 1964 she and her family returned to Greece, but they all left again when the Greek junta seized power in 1967.
+That time she stayed in Paris, returning only after the dictatorship fell in 1974.

 Zei took up writing very young.
 During her early years at junior high school she started writing plays for puppet theatre.
 Her first novel, The Tiger in the Shop Window (a.k.a.
 Wildcat Under Glass), (1963) was inspired by her childhood spent in Samos and is semi-autobiographical.
 This was followed by a series of books for children, and in 1987 by her first novel for adults, Achilles Fiancee.
 Her books have been translated into numerous languages.

-Her teenage novel Constantina and her spiders (a.k.a.
+Her young adult novel Constantina and her spiders (a.k.a.
 Tina's Web) won the Greek IBBY prize for the best book for older children, and Alki Zei was nominated as a candidate for the 2004 Hans Christian Andersen Award for Writing and Astrid Lindgren Memorial Award for Literature.
 The Mildred L. Batchelder Award was granted for the translation to English and publishing in the United States of Wildcat Under Glass (1970), Petros' War (1974), and The Sound of the Dragon's Feet (1980).

-Zei died on 27 February 2020 in Athens, aged 96.
+Zei died at her home, in the Ampelokipoi neighborhood of Athens, on 27 February 2020, at age 96.